-Buescher State Park Trails is a 6.6 mile moderately trafficked loop trail located near Smithville, Texas that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is best used from March until October.
+Buescher State Park Trails is a 6.4 mile moderately trafficked loop trail located near Smithville, Texas that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Some parts of this trail are closed but there is still plenty to see.
 Blue Trail has re-opened.

 Had good time with some challenges.
 Reunited 2 dogs with their owners.
 Trail had some hills.
 Walked thru meadows & small streams.
 Part of trail was still closed but plenty to still explore.
 Look out for the small rock structures off the path that people have built.